 The ‘Derbyshire Mining Customs and Mineral Courts Act of 1852′ applies to the King’s Field within the Soke and Wapentake of Wirksworth, and the smaller private liberties mentioned in it.

 The Barmote Courts were originally held twice a year at Moot Hall, Wirksworth.
-Since 1994 this has been altered to one sitting in April each year.
+However, since 1994 this has been altered to one sitting in April each year.
 Small Barmote Courts can be convened as required.
 The Court consists of the Barmaster, the Steward and twelve Jury members.

 The Duchy is not involved in the actual running of the Court, but the Chancellor of the Duchy is responsible for the appointment of the Steward and the Barmaster on behalf of The Queen in Right of Her Duchy.